NCLEX-RN Exam Guide

 The APA's four major categories of mental health disorders are:

-- Thought disorders: Thought disorders are characterized with disordered thoughts, feelings and behaviors.
+- Thought disorders: Thought disorders are characterized by disordered thoughts, feelings, and behaviors.

-- Mixed disorders: Mixed disorders have defining characteristics, signs and symptoms of more than one of the above APA categories of mental health disorders.
+- Mixed disorders: Mixed disorders have to define characteristics, signs, and symptoms of more than one of the above APA categories of mental health disorders.